arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/features.md

 <Feature title="MicroPython Language Support" image="python">

-  Program the Portenta C33 with MicroPython and other high-level programming languages, offering rapid prototyping, efficient use of resources, and a Python-based development environment for IoT applications.
+  Program the Portenta C33 with MicroPython and other high-level programming languages, offering rapid prototyping, efficient use of resources, and a Python®-based development environment for IoT applications.

 </Feature>